-Move the copied volume folders (database and data\key from the previous step) to the Kubernetes host machine where DCT is up and running.
+Move the copied volume folders (database, data_key, masking_data_key, and virtualization_app_data_key from the previous step) to the host machine from where DCT is up and running.

 Update the values.yaml file to add the list of certificates which were used in the previous DCT version (present in mounted trustStore).
 Update the deployment with the new values.yaml file.